GreptimeTeam/docs/docs/reference/sql/alter.md

 Currently, altering the fulltext index options of a column is supported under the following conditions:

 1. The column is of a string type.
-2. Either the column has a fulltext index and the `enable` option in the `ALTER` statement is `false`, or the column does not have a fulltext index.
+2. Either the column has fulltext index and the `enable` option in the `ALTER` statement is `false`, or the column does not have fulltext index.

 ### Rename table